jackluson/vscode-pomodoro-clock/README.md

 - Extension will show an information box to announce.
 - Be able to Start timer、Pause timer、Restart Timer、 Reset timer.

+> Tip: You can click the clock to toggle `countdown` display.
 > You can also use it as a simple timer when the `pomodoroClock.countdown` is `false`
 ## Install
->Install [Pomodoro Clock](https://marketplace.visualstudio.com/items?itemName=jackluson.pomodoro-clock) via vs market
+>Install [Pomodoro Clock](https://marketplace.visualstudio.com/items?itemName=jackluson.pomodoro-clock) via VS Code market

 ## Demo
 A simple Pomodoro clock shows in the status bar here.